dineshkumar86/PythonWebAutomation/README.md

 # PythonWebAutomation
-This repository contains sets of UI tests with intercepting network traffic during testing., built on the Python. while UI tests rely on the Browser library. pip install selenium-wire
+This repository contains sets of UI tests with intercepting network traffic during testing., built on the Python. pip install selenium-wire